Research can make a vital contribution to important contemporary debates and system transformations.

 Gender-Based Violence in Muslim Canadian Families

-Dr. Ijaz is working with the charitable organization Islamic Relief Canada on a research project about Muslim Canadian women who are experiencing gender-based violence within their family contexts.
+Dr. Ijaz previously worked with the charitable organization Islamic Relief Canada on a research project about Muslim Canadian women who are experiencing gender-based violence within their family contexts.
 Like other Canadian women from across a wide range of faith and cultural groups, gender-based violence impacts Muslim women across the country.
 However, there are several barriers that make it disproportionately challenging for Muslim Canadian women to access appropriate social supports.
-This research project is currently investigating the range of existing services for this population, to better understand the dynamics of these barriers, and characterize the types of productive responses that may benefit from further funding and action.
+This research report may be found here.

 The Use of Telemedicine in Complementary Medicine Consulting